4 NES and/or 4 SNES controller(s) to USB

 Using 2 SNES controllers and 2 NES controllers at the same time

 Supporting multiple controllers at the same time is basically done by programming the Atmega8 with a different firmware.
-This new firmware automagically detects whether each connected controller is a NES or SNES controller.
+This new firmware automatically detects whether each connected controller is a NES or SNES controller.
 Up to 4 NES and/or SNES controller(s) can be used at the same time.

 Pictures